New to Romestead? Pick the problem in front of you: buying, first day, co-op, base layout, food, survivors, or blessings.

 Start With the Right Guide

 Romestead mixes survival crafting, colony planning, co-op roles, Roman god blessings, and dungeon pressure.
-Start with release and beginner pages if you have not played yet, then move into layout, farming, survivors, and blessings once your settlement is stable.
+Start with the current build check and beginner route if you have not played yet, then move into layout, farming, survivors, and blessings once your settlement is stable.

 What Makes Romestead Different